Yellow-headed Heath Moth

 (one synonym : Darantasia mundiferaria Walker, 1863)

-The adult moths of this species have brown forewings, each having two pale submarginal lines, and a variable ragged marginal area.
+The adult moths of this species have brown forewings, each having two dark-edged pale curvy submarginal lines, and an irregularly scalloped marginal area, and a vague oval dark spot near the middle.
 The hindwings are plain brown each with one submarginal pale line.
+The small head is yellow.
 The wingspan is about 3 cms.
 The moth often flies in the daytime.

 The species occurs in

 in Boisduval & Guenée: Histoire Naturelle des Insectes; Spécies Général des Lépidoptères,

 Volume 9, Part 10 (1857), p.
 98, No. 1075.

 Emeralds and Allies - GEOMETROIDEA (B),

 Entomological Society of Victoria, 2012, pp. 20-21.

 (updated 30 March 2013, 4 November 2017)